Amid virus precautions, Tokyo Olympic flame is lit in Greece - WHIZ News

 But fears of the coronavirus forced Greek officials to ban members of the public from attending the ceremony and severely curtail the number of invited officials and journalists.
 Normally, several thousand people from many countries gather on the earthen banks of Olympia’s ancient stadium to watch the ceremony.

+Among the torchbearers at Ancient Olympia was European Union commissioner for migration Margaritis Schinas, a Greek.
+Other runners on the Greek leg include Olympic champions Tadahiro Nomura and Saori Yoshida of Japan.

+In Japan, the torch relay will start on March 26 from the Fukushima province that was ravaged in the deadly 2011 earthquake and tsunami, travelling for 121 days before reaching Tokyo for the opening ceremony on July 24.

-The ancient games were held in Olympia for more than 1,000 years until they were stopped in early Christian times because of their pagan past.
+The ancient games started in 776 B.C. and were held in Olympia for more than 1,000 years until they were stopped in early Christian times because of their pagan past.

 More AP sports: https://apnews.com/apf-sports and https://twitter.com/AP_Sports